elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 ### entrypoint.sh

 Created the file as explained in the Milestone_04 task sheet.
 It didn't run at first.
 Had to specify where the script can find the access token.
-We added the following:
+We added the following line as the token is saved in the file .env:

 ```
 source .env